Cleysonlb/react-dapp-boilerplate/README.md

-# react-web3-boilerplate
+# react-dapp-boilerplate

-Build a Web3 App with Solidity, Hardhat and React
+Build a Dapp with Solidity, Hardhat and React

 ### Setup and Run